 Some of the destinations on our list are cold-weather spots.
 Other winter getaways from Northern Virginia involve a flight to fully escape the cold and maybe hit the beach.
 We like to write about places we have visited and stayed, so this list is based on our personal travels.

 Find more overnight getaways from the Washington DC area in these related articles:

 Winter Getaways from Northern Virginia and DC by Train and Automobile

 Want a change of scenery and don't mind the cold?
 These winter escapes are a short drive or train ride away.
 These winter getaways from Northern Virginia won't get you out of the cold (unless we have a lucky heatwave), but they will deliver a nice dose of fun.

 Why: National Harbor is right next to Washington DC so you won't spend much time on travel.
 There are restaurants, bars, shops, and some unusual activities to keep you entertained.

 Stay: We recommend the AC Hotel for a comfortable stay with a European vibe.
 Request a room facing the wheel and you may catch nice sunset views.
-The Gaylord National Resort is another lodging favorite, especially during the annual Christmas On the Potomac and ICE! celebration.
+The Gaylord National Resort is another favorite place to stay at National Harbor.

 Why: Philadelphia's historic downtown is compact and easy to explore on foot, and there are loads of options for foodies and city fun.

 How: Take the train.
-DC Union Station to Philadelphia 30th Street Station is a relaxing two-hour trip on Amtrak's Northeastern Regional; 90 minutes on the more expensive Acela.
+DC Union Station to Philadelphia 30th Street Station is a relaxing two-hour trip on Amtrak's Northeastern Regional.
+Reduce your trip to 90 minutes when you take the more expensive Amtrak Acela.

 Stay: Kimpton Hotel Monaco has an ideal location in the heart of the historic area.
 Ask for a room with views of Independence Hall (like the one pictured above).